MT45/Windows-Sripts/README.md

 ➜ **script-OU_v1.bat**
    ➣ A powershell Script to create a whole tree structure (arborescence) in an Active Directory

+➜ **script-OU_v2.bat**
+   ➣ A revised version of the V1 where the password and domain can be easily changed

 ➜ **script-OU_v3.bat**
-   ➣ A revised version of the V1 where the password and domain can be easily changed
+   ➣ A revised version of the V2 where the domain placeholder was missing at the end of the script

 ### Activation